Sterling boosted by consumer confidence and housing data

-LONDON Sterling rose on Wednesday, boosted by improved consumer confidence and rising British house prices in August, which added to signs the economy is holding up well in the wake of June's shock vote to leave the European Union.
+LONDON Aug 31 Sterling rose on Wednesday, boosted by improved consumer confidence and rising British house prices in August, adding to growing signs that the economy was holding up well despite a shock vote to leave the European Union in June.

-Mortgage lender Nationwide meanwhile said on Wednesday that British house prices rose 5.6 percent in August compared with the same month last year, faster than July's 5.2 percent.
+And mortgage lender Nationwide said on Wednesday that British house prices rose 5.6 percent in August compared with the same month last year and faster than July's 5.2 percent.
 Economists polled by Reuters had expected house prices to rise 4.8 percent.

 "Overnight, we saw UK August consumer confidence bouncing back," Morgan Stanley chief strategist Hans Redeker said, adding he remained bullish on the pound in the short term.
 "Our bullish sterling case is more of tactical nature based on better UK data readings.
 Upcoming PMI data should show a bounce back."